HoTT/HoTT-2023/registration.md

 ### Code of conduct

-We officially adopt the [ASL code of conduct] (https://aslonline.org/wp-content/uploads/2023/03/ASL-Code-For-Meetings.pdf) for this meeting.
+We officially adopt the [ASL meeting code of conduct] (https://aslonline.org/wp-content/uploads/2023/03/ASL-Code-For-Meetings.pdf) for this meeting.
 The designated trusted person is Egbert Rijke, who if need be can be contacted in person at the meeting, or by email at e dot m dot hislastname @ gmail dot com.